gainskills/Kex-Zh-Blog/content/post/2019-01-25-post-img-mgmt-hugo.md

 ### Manage the image in post with markdown

-Refer to this [Guide](https://learn.netlify.com/en/cont/markdown/#images), it's the most easiest way:
+Refer to this [Guide](https://learn.netlify.com/en/cont/markdown/#images), it's the easiest way:

 1. Save the image file to folder _static/img_
 2. Link image in post file with the markdown: